-This course is designed for students whose native language is not English and at the same time satisfies the social studies requirement for graduation.
+These courses are designed for students whose dominant language is not English and, at the same time, satisfy the social studies requirements for graduation.
 Students work to develop mastery of the language as they gain a greater understanding of American history and culture.
-The content of this course stresses various aspects of American life, including activities focusing on holidays, historical events and current issues.
+The content of this course stresses various aspects of American life, including activities focusing on holidays, historical events, and current issues.
 The academic emphasis of this course is on reading and writing skills.
 Computer literacy and research skills are also stressed.
-This course provides a second opportunity of ESL instruction for student who enroll in entering, beginning, developing, expanding, or bridge class as well as ESL students who are new to the country.
-A course can be taken for two consecutive years, allowing more flexibility for students to complete one level without appearing on the transcript that the student is repeating the course, thus the designation A and B.
+These courses provide unique opportunities for ESL instruction depending on a student's proficiency level, including those new to the country.
+Based on a data review, these courses can be retaken as part of the student's progress toward English proficiency.